lord/flexblocks/readme.md

 ## Customizing Flexblocks

 If you change the contents of `flexblocks-responsive.scss`, you can update the default widths of the `gap` classes, and add an optional prefix to all class names.
 To recompile the SCSS into CSS, you can run `npm install; npm run build`.

+## Getting Help

+I'm available [on Twitter](http://twitter.com/rl0rd) and am more than happy to answer any questions/concerns/thoughts.
+If you're having issues or aren't sure how to do something, feel free to let me know.